Fen, Bog and Swamp (A Short History of Peatland Destruction and Its Role in the Climate Crisis) - 9781982173364

 *A 2022 NBCC Awards Nonfiction Finalist and a 2023 Phillip D. Reed Environmental Writing Award Finalist*

-Unlike Amazon and other retailers who may also offer Fen, Bog and Swamp (A Short History of Peatland Destruction and Its Role in the Climate Crisis) - 9781982173364 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Fen, Bog and Swamp (A Short History of Peatland Destruction and Its Role in the Climate Crisis) - 9781982173364, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details